 Dynamic Filtering in Spark

 In the previous example, with the information that the employees in the `admin` team have ids 1001-1005, the above query can be transformed into a semantically equivalent query below:

 SELECT * FROM employee e JOIN department d ON e.id = d.employee_id AND d.dept = ‘admin’ AND e.id IN ( 1001, 1002, 1003, 1004, 1005)

-By enumerating the employee ids in the IN clause using the available information, the transformed query scans limited the number of records in `employee` table by pushing down the predicates to the data source.
-But it may not always be possible to extract such information manually considering the huge data sets our customers possess.
+By enumerating the employee ids in the IN clause using the available information, the transformed query scans limited the number of records in the `employee` table by pushing down the predicates to the data source.
+But it may not always be possible to extract such information manually considering the huge data sets our customers to possess.

-The critical insight here is that we can infer new predicates on employee (in this case e.id IN (1001, 1002, 1003, 1004, 1005)) using the user-supplied predicate on department (in this case d.dept = ‘admin’) at runtime, whilst retaining correctness.
+The critical insight here is that we can infer new predicates on employees (in this case e.id IN (1001, 1002, 1003, 1004, 1005)) using the user-supplied predicate on the department (in this case d.dept = ‘admin’) at runtime, whilst retaining correctness.
 We infer new predicates during the runtime of the query, hence the name “Dynamic Filter”, which improves both IO and network utilization speeding up the query.

 The core of Spark SQL is the Catalyst optimizer.
 Catalyst handles different parts of query execution: analysis, logical optimization, physical plan generation, and code generation.
 The Spark dataframe API is also powered by Catalyst.
 To implement Dynamic Filtering in Spark, we made changes to the following components of Catalyst Optimizer.